Spring is in the ...Data

 Below, we present some data to shed some light to these trends.

-68% of Romanians chose to celebrate 8th of March, which they associate most with Mother’s Day (66,1%), followed by 62,% who think of it as the International Women’s Day.
-Less than a quarter (15,4%) celebrate women’s rights to vote/ education/ property/ medical assurance/ etc. on this day.
+68.0% of our respondents chose to celebrate 8th of March, which they associate most with Mother’s Day (66.1%), followed by 62.3% who think of it as the International Women’s Day.
+Less than a quarter (15.4%) celebrate women’s rights to vote/ education/ property/ medical assurance/ etc. on this day.

 “Nature is ever at work building and pulling down, creating and destroying, keeping everything whirling and flowing, allowing no rest but in rhythmical motion, chasing everything in endless song out of one beautiful form into another.” - John Muir